Tips to Keep Your Maiden Home Furniture Looking and Feeling Great10/01/2018

 Each Maiden Home piece is handcrafted to the highest standards by our North Carolina partners for unparalleled comfort and quality.
 From the precision cut framing and hand-secured spring system to the art of upholstering, your furniture is built using premium materials and cut-no-corners construction.

 With as much care as we put into building each piece, it’s important to know the best care and maintenance to keep your furniture looking as beautiful as the day it arrived.
 We’ve outlined the following tips and guidelines to ensure your piece will look its very best for years to come.

 Your cushions are covered under a five-year warranty protecting you against any premature degradation of its high-resilience foam core, but there are a few simple ways to extend the life of your cushions that we suggest to all of our customers.

-To keep your upholstery in top shape over time, we suggest that our customers have a professional deep clean of their furniture annually.
+- To keep your upholstery in top shape over time, we suggest professionally deep cleaning your furniture annually.

 Leather furniture is naturally stain resistant and among the most durable options you can choose for your home, making it especially perfect for high-traffic areas.
 One of the most attractive attributes of leather is that it will naturally patina over time, developing that rich character that makes your piece entirely unique.

 To keep your leather in great condition, we recommend not placing your piece in prolonged direct sunlight, dusting it regularly, and moisturizing it periodically with a leather conditioner to avoid cracking of the leather over time.
 We suggest our leather partner, Moore and Giles’ No. 33 Conditioner.

 Our Tuscan Leather line has a smooth finish which can show light scratches, contributing its unique aesthetic and adding character over time.
 If you’d like to remove any of these scratches, simply warm the area with a hairdryer set to medium about 8” from the leather's surface, and massage the wax back into place with your finger.